kevbrygil/rest_person/README.md

 # Rest API Person
-Development of an REST API for CRUD operations of Persons
+Development of an REST API for CRUD operations of Persons.

 # Main Tecnologies used
-- NodeJs Language
+- NodeJs Language.
-- Express Framework
+- Express Framework.
-- MongoDB Database
+- MongoDB Database.
 - The ODM Mongoose for mapper the objects and assign in a MongoDB document.
+- ECMAScript 6.

 # Requirements
-- DMongoDB Database
+- DMongoDB Database.
-- Robo 3T(Optional)
+- Robo 3T(Optional).
-- Nodejs with NPM
+- Nodejs with NPM.

 # Config the environment
 <ol>